lucas-althoff/Lucas-Althoff/README.md

 Greetings, I am Lucas Althoff a motivated physicist with Computer Science PhD from Brazil.

-I'm a Husband, Father, Professor, and Developer !!
+I'm a Husband, Father, Professor, and of course... a Developer !!
 </p>

 #### Connect with me: